aviiciii/tamil-word-frequency/README.md

-# Tamil Words Filtering and Frequency Processing
+# Tamil Words Frequency Processing

 This repository provides a Python script that allows for efficient filtering and processing of words and their frequencies in a CSV file.
 The script focuses on filtering non-Tamil words and removing trailing punctuation from a large dataset.